2016 Democratic Party (South Korea, 2015) leadership election

-The Democratic Party of Korea held a leadership election on 27 August 2016.
+The Democratic Party held a leadership election on 27 August 2016.
 It was to elect a successor to interim leader Kim Chong-in, who was the leader of the 2016 legislative election.
 The elected leader was slated to serve a 2-year term.

 The new leader, Choo Mi-ae was the first leader from Daegu–Gyeongbuk (TK) region in the history of the Democratic Party.